KaisarSec/Operation1-Lab-Files/README.md

 ## Manual Setup (if you prefer it)

-1. Download a Virtual Machine of choice, or you can use this simple Debian VM : https://github.com/KaisarSec/DebianVM
+1. Download a Linux Virtual Machine of choice

 2. Install git on the Virtual Machine